kakalak-lumberJack/semiprecious/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-License for Textures, Models and Sounds
+License for Textures

 CC-BY-SA 3.0 UNPORTED.
-Created by Kakalak-lumberJack except as noted below:
+Created by kakalak-lumberJack

-#Credits:

-Mito551 (sounds) (CC BY-SA)